 Opposite the Ivinson Mansion, on the west side of 6th Street, are four buildings that represent architectural styles common between the early 1900s and 1920s.

 The Stratford Apartments, on the northwest corner and facing Ivinson, exemplify the Tudor Revival style.
-The half-timbers applied to brick, stucco, or stone walls are one of the hallmarks of this style, which was popular in the 1920s.
+The half-timbers applied to brick, stucco or stone walls are one of the hallmarks of this style, which was popular in the 1920s.
 Clipped gables are another common feature.
 Wilbur Hitchcock, one of Laramie’s most prolific and well-known architects, designed this building.
-(See his biography bottom of page)
+(See his biography at the bottom of the page.)